Have you ever picked up a leaf that was dotted with bumps or had long protrusions dangling from it? Chances are these are leaf galls.

 They are usually insect damage.
 However, by the time you see those bumps, the insect has long since moved on.

 What are Leaf Galls

-These organisms are usually not still on the plant leaf.
+Leaf galls are a frightening sight but are not usually as serious as they appear.
+These bumps and deformities are usually the results of feeding by insects or some other foreign organism such as bacteria, fungi, mites, nematodes, and even viruses.
+Whatever the original cause, these organisms are usually not still on the plant leaf.
 The gall itself is actually the plant’s response to the irritation.
 It’s not unlike the bump you get when an insect feeds on you, expect the leaf gall is not going to go away.

-Despite appearances, the insect is not living in the gall.
+Despite appearances, the insect is not living in the gall and it has left behind no eggs in the gall itself.
 In fact, it is very likely that once you notice the galls the insects have moved on.
 Before they do, they can do a lot of cosmetic damage to many plants and in particular trees.

 What Can You Do About Leaf Galls?

+As unsightly as they are, the best thing to do is just let them be.
 Since the damage occurred before the gall formed, treatment is rarely recommended.

-One way leaf galls can cause a serious problem for trees is that their formation requires energy and nutrients from the tree, which can stress and weaken the tree itself, as it is coming out of dormancy in the spring.
+Although leaf galls do not always pose a serious problem for trees, you should not ignore the presence of galls entirely.
+The formation of leaf galls requires a good deal of energy and nutrients from the tree, as it tries to defend and heal itself.
+At the start of the growing season, the tree needs all its strength to leaf out, flower and grow.
+So the formation of galls can stress and weaken the tree itself, as it is coming out of dormancy in the spring.
 This can happen when there is an unusually high concentration of galls on the plant or when the plant is attacked and galls are produced several years in a row.